nickzoumakis/autocomp/README.md

 ## Technical stuff:
 - I made use of linked lists to create the nodes of the trie, with 2 header pointers during initialization to ensure a queue type functionality of the structure.
-- The original source code accepts ASCII characters and the apostrophe symbol **only**.
+- The original source code for the '-s' command line argument accepts ASCII characters and the apostrophe symbol **only**.
 Attempting to read a dictionary file with non-alphabetical entries will result in a segmentation fault and crash.
 It should be relatively simple to modify the code for that purpose though.
+Using the program with the '-i' command line argument can bypass this limitation, since it works with fscanf, although you lose the efficiency and speed of the trie data structure.
 ### Epilogue
 I hope you find my project interesting and eventually useful.
 Thanks for reading!